Manual

 It’s important that you perform all steps correctly and quickly.
 If you’re not fast enough or do not know what to do the software will give you some visual clues.
 For time sensitive steps you will see a timing indicator (circle filling up).

-Near the end of the training, emergency services will arrive to take over for you.
-You will then get a score of your CPR performance which you will also be able to save to the web.
-Once you save it, you get a code that you can use on this website to retrieve your results and, should you wish to do so, save them in PDF format.
+At the end of the training, you’ll receive a score based on your CPR performance, which you can also save online.
+Once saved, you’ll be provided with a code that you can use on this website to retrieve your results and, if desired, download them in PDF format.

 Good luck!